mziru/keyword-data-explorer/README.md

 The user can now train and visualize a new model with a custom k.
 In this case, the "elbow" heuristic suggests that 7 would be a more optimal number of topics than the default of 10.

 That's all for now!
-Some ideas for future improvements: more interactive visualizations, more hyperparameter tuning within the browser interface, options to download/export processed data and models, some different ways to visualize and explore the topic groupings--e.g. to see more clearly how the "latent" semantic structures revealed by the model can be interpreted.
+Some ideas for future improvements: more interactive visualizations, more hyperparameter tuning within the browser interface, options to download/export processed data and models, some different ways to visualize and explore the topic groupings--e.g. to see more clearly how the latent semantic structures revealed by the model can be interpreted.